UT-Austin-FIS/dueling_decimals/README.md

 license terms.

-Choose your host architecture on the page linked above, agree to the license terms if you dare, and find the Basic Lite zip file that corresponds to the version of Oracle you're connecting to.
+Choose your host architecture on the page linked above, agree to the license terms if you dare, and download the "Basic" and "SDK" zip files that correspond to the version of Oracle you're connecting to.
 If you need to know what version of Oracle you're connecting to, try running this SQL statement:
 ```
 SELECT * FROM V$VERSION;
 ```
-Follow the installation instructions at the bottom of listing page, including setting up `ORACLE_HOME` and `LD_LIBRARY_PATH`.
+Follow the installation instructions at the bottom of listing page, including creating symlinks and setting up `ORACLE_HOME` and `LD_LIBRARY_PATH`.

-This might also help: https://gist.github.com/hangtwenty/5547377
+This might also help: https://gist.github.com/hangtwenty/5547377, though I didn't need it, other than to know that the "Basic" and "SDK" downloads are both needed.

-Now, you should be able to install `cx_Oracle` as part of the overall installation.
+Now, you should be able to install `cx_Oracle` as part of the overall
+installation:
 ```
 $ git clone github.com/UT-Austin-FIS/dueling_decimals.git
 $ cp dueling_decimals/{_local_settings_template.py,local_settings.py}
 $ nano dueling_decimals/local_settings.py  # update DATABASES
 $ virtualenv venv  # python2.7
 $ source venv/bin/activate
-(venv) $ pip install -r requirements.txt  # cx_Oracle requires an Oracle installation :/
+(venv) $ pip install -r requirements.txt
 (venv) $ ./manage.py test dummy
 ```